conan-io/docs/howtos/custom_cache.rst

 - Build concurrent jobs, parallel builds in Continous Integration or locally, just setting the variable before launching conan commands
-- You can test locally different user credentials, default configurations, different remotes, just by switching from one environment to the others:
+- You can test locally different user credentials, default configurations, different remotes, just by switching from one cache to the others:

 .. code-block:: bash

    $ export CONAN_USER_HOME=/tmp/conan
-   $ conan search  # using that /tmp/conan environment
+   $ conan search  # using that /tmp/conan cache
-   $ conan user  # using that /tmp/conan environment
+   $ conan user  # using that /tmp/conan cache

    $ export CONAN_USER_HOME=/tmp/conan2
    $ conan search  # different packages
    $ conan user  # can be different users

-   $ export CONAN_USER_HOME=/tmp/conan  # just go back to use the other environment
+   $ export CONAN_USER_HOME=/tmp/conan  # just go back to use the other cache